 - Remove the rhubarb with a slotted spoon and set aside.

 - Continue to simmer syrup with the ginger still in it until it thickens, another 7–10 minutes.
-Discard ginger, return rhubarb to pan, stir, and cook on low for another 2 minutes.
+Discard ginger, return rhubarb to pan, add a pinch of salt, stir, and cook on low for another 2 minutes.

 - Transfer jam into sterilized jars.
 (Store in refrigerator for up to 1 month.)